exadel-inc/esl/src/modules/esl-alert/README.md

 # [ESL](../../../README.md) Alert

-Version: *1.0.0-beta*
+Version: *1.0.0-beta*.

-***Important Notice: the component is under beta version, it tested and ready to use but be aware of its potential critical API changes***
+***Important Notice: the component is under beta version, it tested and ready to use but be aware of its potential critical API changes.***

-Authors: *Julia Murashko*
+Authors: *Julia Murashko*.

-ESLAlert is a simple component to show small notification on your pages
+ESLAlert is a simple component to show small notifications on your pages.

 ---

 ##Usage

-Firstly, register component using static `ESLAlert.init` method.
+First of all, register component using static `ESLAlert.init` method.
 Then the following events can be dispatched globally (on window) to control alert:
 - `esl:alert:show` to show alert
 - `esl:alert:hide` to hide alert